FAQs for in-person invigilated exams at exam centres

 1. I’ve booked an exam for the April exam session, but I’ve changed my mind and no longer want to take the exam in April.
 What do I need to do?

-Please contact memberservices@actuaries.org.uk to request a full refund by 17.00 UK time on 31 March (1 week before the start of the exam session).
+To request a full refund, please complete an exam refund form and send it to memberservices@actuaries.org.uk by 17.00 UK time on 31 March (1 week before the start of the exam session).

 Exam location options